Visiting Policy during the ongoing COVID-19 pandemic

 Out of home visits

-Lower risk visits out of the care home no longer require the need for self-isolation on the service users return to home.
+Providing service users have had both vaccinations lower risk visits out of the care home no longer require the need for self-isolation on the service users return to home, however there are additional testing requirements, and the service users will have to undertake daily lateral flow tests for 10 days.
 This means that service users can be supported to spend time outdoors, go to work, take part in education or training and go to a day centre or a place of worship.
-This might also include regular planned overnight visits to a nominated family home.
+This might also include regular planned overnight visits to a nominated family home, however those who go out regularly may need to complete lateral flow tests every day.
+In order to manage this process staff will complete and record the tests on a LOG sheet, however providing the result is negative the test will not be registered.
 Services users will usually be accompanied by a support worker or one of their named visitors.
 They may go alone if they are able to do this.

 All out of home visits increase transmission risks and are subject to the following precautions:

-- Service users may meet other people but should maintain social distance from anyone who is not one of their named visitors, essential care providers, or care staff and, wherever possible, should avoid close physical contact with those who are supporting their visit to minimize the risk of infection.
+- service users may meet other people.
+They should avoid visiting people they do not usually spend time with regularly and should maintain social distance from anyone who is not one of their named visitors, essential care providers, or care staff and, wherever possible, should avoid close physical contact with those who are supporting their visit to minimize the risk of infection.

 - named visitors accompanying service users on out of home visits will need to follow the testing guidance for rapid tests as described earlier in this policy as a minimum.